ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_webapps/webapps-intro-part-4.md

 If there are errors, check them by typing `heroku logs`

-Try entering the URL on your phone or your laptop!
+Try entering your unique URL for you webapp on your phone or your laptop!
 You should be able to convert temperatures and miles to kilometers from anywhere now!

 ## Brief recap on order of commands